poppy-nicolette/LinkChecking/README.md

 -- refine to a .py file that can run from terminal
 -- create a chrome extension to be used in conjunction with other accessibility checking tools, such as WAVE.

+## Acknowledgements:
+Many thanks to the people of the intertubes and places like StackExchange - where would I be without your help?